 You can secure the power supply against calibration either from the front panel or over the remote interface.
 The power supply is secured when shipped from the factory.

-Read the security code rules at "Calibration security" on page 58 before attempting to secure the power supply.
+Be sure to read the security code rules at "Calibration security" on page 61 before attempting to secure the power supply.

 1 Select the calibration mode.

 UNSECURED